blacknon/lssh/README.md

 When selecting a host, you can filter by keywords.
 Can execute commands concurrently to multiple hosts.

-lssh also has a shell (parallel shell) that connects to multiple hosts at the same time and pipes the execution results of local commands and remote hosts.
-In addition, lsftp also has a shell that can be connected in parallel.
+lsftp shells can be connected in parallel.

 Supported multiple ssh proxy, http/socks5 proxy, x11 forward, and port forwarding.